 Unless they came in one car, he prepared himself through gritted teeth.

-She looked captivating in the amber light.
-Her emerald green eyes were soft and clung to his as if unwittingly attached.
+She looked absolutely mesmerizing in the amber light.
+Her emerald green eyes were soulful and clung to his as if unwittingly attached.
 Her full lips were naked now and Paul told himself it was from eating.
 The coal-black tendrils had doubled, the errant strands falling in sexy waves around her fair face.
 Also from natural causes, he told himself.
 “Hey.
 Can I come in?”

 “Of course,” she invited, ushering him in.